 Any vacuum will do but professional detailers use powerful vacuums to make their job easier.
 A good detailing vacuum is a must for any serious detailer or professional.

-Hacks To Get Dog Hair Out Of Car Upholstery & Carpet
+Hacks To Remove Dog Hair From Your Car Upholstery & Carpet

 If you’re trying to save a few bucks or can’t wait for Amazon to ship you a pumice stone or pet hair detailing brush then you might want to try some of these tips to remove dog and cat hair from your car or truck.